Fewes/TerrainPrettifier/README.md

 # Usage
 Drop the Assets/TerrainPrettifier directory into your Assets folder to install.
 To apply to a terrain, add the TerrainPrettifier component.
+The preview renderer is only active while the terrain is selected.
+To turn it off, simply uncheck it in the component.
 Once you are happy with the results, press "Apply to Terrain" and "Save Processed Texture" respectively.
 It is an editor-only script and can not be used at runtime.
+The component does nothing if included in a build.

 # Limitations
 Does not take neighbouring terrain tiles into account.
 This is a planned feature but I can't promise it will be added anytime soon.